florianmahner/tomlparse/README.md

 ## Contributing

-Please have a look at the contribution guidlines [here](./CONTRIBUTING.rst).
+Please have a look at the contribution guidlines in `Contributing.rst`.

 ---